BillyPurvis/oxygen-template/README.md

 A preview of the theme: http://jvnknvlgl.github.io/oxygen-template

 Included html files:
-- index.html: demo page with a picture and some text.
+- index.html: demo page with a picture and some text
-- sub-x.html: empty demo pages with a secondary navigation bar.
+- sub-x.html: empty demo pages with a secondary navigation bar
-- page-2.html: demo page with a larger amount of text.
+- page-2.html: demo page with a larger amount of text

 Other included files:
-- style.css: styling of the website.
+- style.css: styling of the website
-- script.js: sctipt for the fade in animation.
+- script.js: script for the fade in animation
 - image folder: collection of all images used on the website

 Sources: